JasonNing96/JasonNing96.github.io/_pages/about.md

 *"Imagination is more important than knowledge, knowledge is limited, imagination encircles the world."*

 Welcome to my academic homepage!
-I am Jiahong Ning (宁嘉鸿), currently pursuing a Joint-Ph.D program at A*STAR Institute for Infocomm Research (I2R), Singapore, working under the supervision of Prof. Sumei Sun (Fellow of The Academy of Engineering, Singapore).
+I am Jiahong Ning (宁嘉鸿), currently a **Senior Engineer at Huawei Cloud** leading LLM inference acceleration framework development, and pursuing a Joint-Ph.D program at A*STAR Institute for Infocomm Research (I2R), Singapore, working under the supervision of Prof. Sumei Sun (Fellow of The Academy of Engineering, Singapore).
 I am also a Ph.D candidate in Traffic Control and Transport Engineering at Dalian Maritime University, China, supervised by Prof. Tingting Yang.

 ## Research Interest